Fringe Furry Machinist Identified as Suspect in Portland Mass Shooting

 A review by The Daily Beast of a trail of social media posts showed accounts with that name on Reddit, YouTube, and various online forums that were linked by an interest in classic cars, furry culture, the group MC Virgins, and the annual Burning Man festival.
 The Redditor using that account participated in r/Portland discussions and mentioned a childhood in rural Indiana, matching Smith’s own life trajectory, according to public records.
 (Furry culture is traditionally neither violent nor extremist, but has had its share of far-right interlocutors; Polybun maintained a surly online persona, clashing frequently with others.)

 Records also show that Smith faced assault and harassment charges in August 2010.
-While the assault charge was later dismissed, he was ordered to have no contact with the alleged victim and to submit to anger counseling, court documents show.
+While the assault charge was later dismissed, he was ordered to serve two years bench probation, have no contact with the alleged victim and to submit to anger counseling, court documents show.

 Christenson, who lived with Smith for seven years before the incident, told The Oregonian that Smith “made me uncomfortable,” and that he kept at least four guns in his room.